MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/combine-office-add-in-and-teams-app.md

           resourceId: ${{ADDIN_AZURE_STORAGE_RESOURCE_ID}}
     ```

-1. Open the infra/azure.parameters.json file in the root of the project and replace its contents with the following JSON.
+1. Open the `infra/azure.parameters.json` file in the root of the project and replace its contents with the following JSON:

     ```
     {